richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 weakest of those servers that offer the names.

-Methods for mitigating this risk includes: limiting the number of names that any server can speak for, following the guidelines for use of {{ALPN}}
+Methods for mitigating this risk includes: limiting the number of names that any server can represent, following the guidelines for use of {{ALPN}}
 described in Section 3.8 of {{TLS-REQS}}), and ensuring that all servers in the set have a strong minimum configuration as described in Section 3.9 of
 {{TLS-REQS}}.